 Hey, I'm Justin Erogun.
-I'm a 5th year Computer Science student at the University of Guelph, with a minor in Philosophy.
+I'm a Computer Science graduate from the University of Guelph, with a minor in Philosophy.

 Like many others, I started my journey in software development through a passion for video games.